Chrismarsh/mesher/docs/source/configuration.rst

-Multiple input rasters can be combined in to a single parameter using a more complex classified.
+Multiple input rasters can be combined in to a single parameter using a more complex classifier.
 This works by passing ``file`` and ``method`` a list of length *n* of the files and aggregation methods.
-The classifier then takes *n* arguments.
-For example:
+The classifier then takes *n* arguments and returns a singlge value.
+The following examples shows using a water mask and a landcover map to make a water/open/treed dataset.
 ::

    def make_landcover(water,veg):